 Lactose intolerance is usually the result of a lactase deficiency.
-Lactase is an enzyme (protein that causes a chemical reaction to occur) that is normally produced in your small intestine.
+Lactase is an enzyme (protein that causes a chemical reaction to occur) normally produced in your small intestine that is used to digest lactose.

-After eating or drinking something that contains lactose, it passes down your oesophagus (gullet) and into your stomach, where it is digested.
+After eating or drinking something containing lactose, it passes down your oesophagus (gullet) and into your stomach, where it is digested.
 The digested food then passes into your small intestine.

-The lactase in your small intestine should break down the lactose into glucose and galactose (another type of sugar), which are then absorbed into your bloodstream.
-If there is not enough lactase, the intact, unabsorbed lactose moves through your digestive system to your colon (your large intestine).
+The lactase in your small intestine should break down the lactose into glucose and galactose (other types of sugar), which are then absorbed into your bloodstream.
+If there is not enough lactase, the unabsorbed lactose moves through your digestive system to your colon (large intestine).

 Bacteria in the colon ferment (break down) the lactose, producing fatty acids and gases such as carbon dioxide, hydrogen and methane.
-The breakdown of the lactose in the colon, and the resulting acids and gases that are produced, cause the symptoms of lactose intolerance.
+The breakdown of the lactose in the colon, and the resulting acids and gases that are produced, cause the symptoms of lactose intolerance such as flatulence and bloating.

 The main types of lactase deficiency are outlined below.

 Primary lactase deficiency

-Primary lactase deficiency is the most common cause of lactose intolerance.
-This type of lactase deficiency is genetically inherited (it runs in families).
+Primary lactase deficiency is the most common cause of lactose intolerance worldwide.
+This type of lactase deficiency is caused by an inherited genetic fault that runs in families.

-Primary lactase deficiency develops when your lactase production decreases as a result of your diet being less reliant on milk and dairy products.
+Primary lactase deficiency develops when your lactase production decreases when your diet becomes less reliant on milk and dairy products.
 This is usually after the age of two, when breastfeeding or bottle-feeding has stopped, although the symptoms may not be noticeable until adulthood.

 Secondary lactase deficiency

 Secondary lactase deficiency is a shortage of lactase caused by a problem in your small intestine.
-It can occur at any age, and may be the result of another condition or surgery to your small intestine, or it can be caused by some medications.
+It can occur at any age, and may be the result of another condition, surgery to your small intestine, or taking certain medication.

 Possible causes of secondary lactase deficiency include: